BrianP490/ATM-Project/README.md

 Created an ATM machine program that simulates the transactions of an everday use case.

 To execute the program, first download the files.
-Open a terminal and navigate to the folder.
+Open a terminal and navigate to the downloaded folder.

 Type:
 ./atm.exe